Keysight Technologies (NYSE:KEYS) Updates Q3 2022 Earnings Guidance

 Keysight Technologies (NYSE:KEYS – Get Rating) updated its third quarter 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $1.74-$1.80 for the period, compared to the consensus earnings per share estimate of $1.75.
+The company provided earnings per share (EPS) guidance of $1.74-$1.80 for the period, compared to the consensus estimate of $1.75.
 The company issued revenue guidance of $1.33 billion-$1.35 billion, compared to the consensus revenue estimate of $1.34 billion.Keysight Technologies also updated its FY 2022 guidance to $7.10-$7.17 EPS.

-Several research analysts recently commented on the stock.
-Deutsche Bank Aktiengesellschaft upgraded shares of Keysight Technologies from a hold rating to a buy rating and set a $176.00 target price for the company in a report on Friday, March 11th.
-Robert W. Baird dropped their price target on shares of Keysight Technologies from $198.00 to $166.00 in a research report on Monday.
-Susquehanna Bancshares reaffirmed a buy rating and set a $222.00 price target on shares of Keysight Technologies in a research report on Monday, February 7th.
-StockNews.com initiated coverage on shares of Keysight Technologies in a research report on Thursday, March 31st.
-They issued a buy rating on the stock.
-Finally, Susquehanna reaffirmed a buy rating and set a $222.00 price target on shares of Keysight Technologies in a research report on Monday, February 7th.
-Two research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company’s stock.
-According to MarketBeat, Keysight Technologies currently has an average rating of Buy and a consensus target price of $198.00.
+Keysight Technologies (NYSE:KEYS – Get Rating) last posted its earnings results on Tuesday, May 17th.
+The scientific and technical instruments company reported $1.83 earnings per share for the quarter, beating analysts’ consensus estimates of $1.68 by $0.15.
+The business had revenue of $1.35 billion for the quarter, compared to analysts’ expectations of $1.30 billion.
+Keysight Technologies had a net margin of 19.90% and a return on equity of 30.60%.
+The firm’s revenue for the quarter was up 10.6% on a year-over-year basis.
+During the same quarter in the previous year, the firm posted $1.34 earnings per share.
+Equities research analysts forecast that Keysight Technologies will post 6.07 EPS for the current fiscal year.

-In related news, SVP Ingrid A. Estrada sold 2,000 shares of the business’s stock in a transaction dated Wednesday, February 23rd.
-The stock was sold at an average price of $159.62, for a total value of $319,240.00.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
-Also, SVP Jeffrey K. Li sold 3,000 shares of the business’s stock in a transaction dated Wednesday, March 30th.
-The shares were sold at an average price of $162.34, for a total value of $487,020.00.
-The disclosure for this sale can be found here.
-0.55% of the stock is currently owned by insiders.
+In related news, SVP Jeffrey K. Li sold 3,000 shares of Keysight Technologies stock in a transaction dated Wednesday, March 30th.
+The stock was sold at an average price of $162.34, for a total value of $487,020.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, Director Kevin A. Stephens acquired 1,000 shares of the company’s stock in a transaction on Thursday, March 24th.
+The shares were acquired at an average cost of $158.92 per share, for a total transaction of $158,920.00.
+The disclosure for this purchase can be found here.
+0.52% of the stock is currently owned by corporate insiders.

-Several institutional investors and hedge funds have recently made changes to their positions in the company.
-Zions Bancorporation N.A. grew its holdings in shares of Keysight Technologies by 1,148.3% during the first quarter.
-Zions Bancorporation N.A. now owns 362 shares of the scientific and technical instruments company’s stock worth $57,000 after purchasing an additional 333 shares in the last quarter.
-Brown Brothers Harriman & Co. boosted its stake in Keysight Technologies by 67.6% in the first quarter.
-Brown Brothers Harriman & Co. now owns 419 shares of the scientific and technical instruments company’s stock worth $66,000 after buying an additional 169 shares in the last quarter.
-KB Financial Partners LLC purchased a new stake in Keysight Technologies in the fourth quarter worth approximately $70,000.
-Covestor Ltd boosted its stake in Keysight Technologies by 114.1% in the first quarter.
-Covestor Ltd now owns 1,051 shares of the scientific and technical instruments company’s stock worth $166,000 after buying an additional 560 shares in the last quarter.
-Finally, Evergreen Capital Management LLC boosted its stake in Keysight Technologies by 28.5% in the first quarter.
-Evergreen Capital Management LLC now owns 1,267 shares of the scientific and technical instruments company’s stock worth $200,000 after buying an additional 281 shares in the last quarter.
-Hedge funds and other institutional investors own 84.00% of the company’s stock.
+Several institutional investors have recently bought and sold shares of KEYS.
+Worldquant Millennium Advisors LLC bought a new stake in Keysight Technologies during the first quarter valued at $14,377,000.
+Walleye Capital LLC purchased a new position in shares of Keysight Technologies during the first quarter worth about $210,000.
+Virtu Financial LLC bought a new position in shares of Keysight Technologies in the first quarter worth approximately $786,000.
+Advisors Asset Management Inc. raised its position in Keysight Technologies by 7.6% during the first quarter.
+Advisors Asset Management Inc. now owns 46,934 shares of the scientific and technical instruments company’s stock valued at $7,414,000 after purchasing an additional 3,334 shares in the last quarter.
+Finally, Mirabella Financial Services LLP bought a new stake in Keysight Technologies during the first quarter worth about $290,000.
+84.00% of the stock is owned by hedge funds and other institutional investors.

 Keysight Technologies Company Profile (Get Rating)